 Eyewear within smart homes

 For example, remote-controlled blinds or mood lighting controlled via this eyewear.
-With the Amazon Echo glasses, in particular, users have access to Alexa, notifications, and music wherever they go through the devices’ open ear speakers, which still allows consumers to be aware of their surroundings.
+With the Amazon Echo glasses, users have access to Alexa, notifications, and music wherever they go through the devices’ open-ear speakers, which still allows consumers to be aware of their surroundings.

-Having been on the market for over a year now these frames are available to suit all prescription types which makes them open to an even wider market.
+Having been on the market for over a year, these frames are available to suit all prescription types, making them open to an even wider market.
 Furthermore, it has been reported that by 2025, it is estimated that the global eyewear market is expected to reach 210.8 billion U.S. dollars.
 This presents a great opportunity for Amazon Echo Frames to take a slice of this massive pie.

-Reviewers comment on the comfortability of the Amazon glasses, eyewear companies are still working on offering a range of frame options that can house the internal speakers and components.
-At the moment, there are two color options available with the Echo glasses and consumers can hope to see more fitting and varied ranges with this also.
+Reviewers comment on the comfortability of the Amazon glasses; eyewear companies are still working on offering a range of frame options that can house the internal speakers and components.
+At the moment, there are two color options available with the Echo glasses, and consumers can hope to see more fitting and varied ranges with this also.

-With the functionality of the smart glasses themselves, there is an option to hear any impending notifications that you may not be able to access on your phone at a certain time.
-This could be a desirable function when thinking about the use of this technology in your smart home just in case of an emergency.
+With the smart glasses’ functionality, there is an option to hear any impending notifications that you may not be able to access on your phone at a certain time.
+This could be a desirable function when considering using this technology in your smart home just in case of an emergency.

-Although smart glasses are still developing in reactions to user experience, the speed of growth and implementation of previous smart accessories give us an indication that smart glasses may not be too far from becoming another modern household staple.
+Although smart glasses are still developing in reaction to user experience, the speed of growth and implementation of previous smart accessories give us an indication that smart glasses may not be too far from becoming another modern household staple.